micuintus/harbour-Berlin-Vegan/README.md

-# harbour-Berlin-Vegan

-harbour-Berlin-Vegan is the [SailfishOS](https://en.wikipedia.org/wiki/Sailfish_OS) version of the Berlin-Vegan guide.
+# Berlin-Vegan for SailfishOS and iOS

+Berlin-Vegan is a Qt-based cross-platform app for [SailfishOS](https://en.wikipedia.org/wiki/Sailfish_OS) and iOS.

 There is also a [FOSS Android version](https://github.com/Berlin-Vegan/berlin-vegan-guide).

 With the Berlin-Vegan guide, you have got quick access to an overview of the vegan food and shopping possibilities in Berlin, Germany --- even while you are out and about.